Another Star in the Sky

-Another Star in the Sky is an album released by David Arkenstone.
-It was released in 1994 on the Narada label.
-It was a groundbreaking album because up until this point, a lot of new age music didn't have lyrics or even vocals.
-David was able to create an album that successfully combined the style of new age music with lyrics to match.
-The CD release was also one of the first CD Album releases to be mixed for Dolby ProLogic surround sound.
+Another Star in the Sky is an album by David Arkenstone released in 1994 on the Narada label.
+It was a groundbreaking album because up until this point, a lot of new-age music didn't have lyrics or even vocals.
+Arkenstone was able to create an album that successfully combined the style of new age music with lyrics to match.
+The CD release was one of the first CD album releases to be mixed for Dolby ProLogic surround sound.